magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/ui/widget-actions.md

 3. Input Polygon key name and remember it, it's going to be used later.
 4. Click an orange tick mark on the right top of the window to apply changes.
 5. Click the right bottom tick icon to save the changes.
-6. With the main left ThingsBoard menu go to Assets.
+6. With the main left IoT Hub menu go to Assets.
 7. From the assets list select an asset you'd like to add a polygon to and open it.
 8. In the Assets details window, go to the Attributes cell.
 9. Click the "+" icon to add a new attribute to the asset.